DHUNDI, MANALI - HIMACHAL PRADESH

 • All Veg Meals (B/f, Packed Lunch, Hi-Tea and Dinner)

-• Trekking Equipment: Temperature-rated sleeping bags, mattresses, kitchen tent, and toilet tent.
+• Trekking Equipment: Temperature-rated Sleeping bag, Mattresses, Kitchen tent, Dining Tent and Toilet tent.

 • All Necessary Permits and Entry Fees